-You can control the mount in a more visible and eligible way.
+You can control the amount in a more visible and eligible way.

 When you are considering portability, well, I can surely give you a winner, the AstroMaster 114EQ.
 It comes at significantly less weight and construction with 7.7kg, compared to PowerSeeker 114EQ.
 Also, the mount controlling is advanced in the AstroMaster.

-Plus, AstroMaster 114EQ ships a red-dot finderscope with the latest build, but PowerSeeker 114EQ still continues with outdated 5X24 finderscope.
+Plus, AstroMaster 114EQ ships a red-dot finderscope with the latest build, but PowerSeeker 114EQ continues with an outdated 5X24 finderscope.
 So, a clear-cut winner here for you.